rohitjha/ProjectEuler/README.md

 Assembly
 --------
-The assemblers being used are GNU Assembler (GAS) and Netwide Assembler (NASM), version 2.x.
+The assemblers being used are Flat Assembler (FASM), GNU Assembler (GAS) and Netwide Assembler (NASM), version 2.x.

 C
 -